jeffmikels/mattermost_api_dart/doc/MattermostUsersApi.md

 [[Back to top]](#) [[Back to API list]](../GENERATED_README.md#documentation-for-api-endpoints) [[Back to Model list]](../GENERATED_README.md#documentation-for-models) [[Back to README]](../GENERATED_README.md)

 # **getChannelMembersWithTeamDataForUser**
-> List<MattermostChannelMemberWithTeamData> getChannelMembersWithTeamDataForUser(userId, page, pageSize)
+> List<MMChannelMemberWithTeamData> getChannelMembersWithTeamDataForUser(userId, page, pageSize)

 Get all channel members from all teams for a user